vatpac-technology/sops/docs/client/towerstrips.md

 A connection attempt will be made and if successful, the *CONN STAT* field in the Control Bar will turn green.

+!!! tip
+    Pressing `[` and `]` will cycle through the aerodromes in the dropdown menu, allowing controllers to provide top down coverage to multiple locations easily.

 ### Configuring Views
 Once connected to the relevant aerodrome, controllers should select the view mode which is most suitable for their position.
 Use the **View Mode** menu item to select a layout.